 We do not recommend using custodians charging more than $150 in annual fees or those charging more than $50 to process a transaction.

 There are some very good IRA firms we vetted who charge fees significantly below those levels.

 The capability to enroll, view, and manage transactions online will be a major consideration if you prefer the convenience of managing affairs electronically.

 If you prefer to deal in person, inquire by phone to see if you can reach a service rep easily and get good care.

 You should avoid IRA custodians who want to steer you into particular products or programs.
-Some “rare” and “proof” coin dealers have special arrangements with custodians in order to steer people into high premium coins.
+Some “rare” and “proof” coin dealers have special arrangements with custodians to steer people into high-premium coins.

 Those over-hyped coins generally do not perform well for anyone but the dealers selling them and should be avoided like the plague.
-In fact, the Wall Street Journal just published an extremely damning article about the proof coin market.
+The Wall Street Journal just published an extremely damning article about the proof coin market.

 IRS officials are already signaling their disapproval of the self-storage IRA scheme.
 If they decide to clamp down on self-storage (or LLC IRAs) it will be YOU holding the bag, not your custodian – despite the handsome fees you paid for the set-up and administration.